synonymdev/slashtags/packages/drive/README.md

 If the metadata's core length is updated it will return `true`.

-If the drive is not writable, it will also try to read the Content's core key from `this.headers` to resolve the content as well.
+If the drive does not have a `drive.content` already (a clone), it will try to read the Content's core key from `drive.headers` to resolve the content as well.

 If it failed to find any peers, or couldn't retrieve the headers needed to find the Content's core, it will throw an error.